Presentation: Teenager with cardiomyopathy

 What do you need to do?

 - Consult the National Genomic Test Directory.
 From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information on the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-- If the relevant eligibility criteria are met, discuss the case with or refer it to your local ICC clinical service for genomic testing and family screening.
-You will need to provide details confirming that the patient fulfils the criteria.
+- If eligibility criteria are met, discuss with/refer to your local ICC clinical service for genomic testing and family screening, including details of confirmation that the patient fulfils the criteria.

-- If the patient fulfils diagnostic criteria as detailed in published guidelines that differ from the eligibility criteria in the test directory, it is appropriate to refer the case to an ICC clinic for further assessment.
+- If the patient fulfils diagnostic criteria as detailed in other published guidelines, but these guidelines differ to the eligibility criteria in the test directory, it is appropriate to refer to an ICC clinic for further assessment.

 - For typical non-syndromic cardiomyopathy features, the relevant clinical indication is:

-- R131 Hypertrophic cardiomyopathy: This indication comprises whole exome sequencing or gene panel sequencing.
+- R131 Hypertrophic cardiomyopathy.
+This indication comprises whole exome sequencing or gene panel sequencing.

-- R135 Paediatric or syndromic cardiomyopathy: This indication investigates cases in which cardiomyopathy is a primary presentation (at any age) and there is a second condition, such as dysmorphism, or other feature(s) suggestive of a syndromic cause such as a RASopathy (for example, Noonan syndrome).
+- R135 Paediatric or syndromic cardiomyopathy.
+This indication investigates cases in which cardiomyopathy is a primary presentation (at any age) and there is a second condition, such as dysmorphism, or other feature(s) suggestive of a syndromic cause such as a RASopathy (for example, Noonan syndrome).
 The panel uses whole genome sequencing (WGS).

 - R240 Diagnostic testing for known mutation(s): This indication should be requested for patients with a family history of cardiomyopathy and a known familial variant, where the patient’s phenotype is in keeping with the familial diagnosis.
 Consider broader testing if the patient’s phenotype is out of keeping with the family history (for example, there is a significantly earlier onset).
 The panel involves targeted variant testing.